istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 clusters.

-This guide describes how to install a multicluster Istio topology using the manifests and helm charts provided within the Istio repository.
+This guide describes how to install a multicluster Istio topology using the manifests and Helm charts provided within the Istio repository.

 ## Create service account in remote clusters and generate `kubeconfigs`